course-fish546-2025/Hannia-jelly/README.md

 ## How to work in the Hannia-Jelly repo:

 The files in this repo correspond to the work I completed in the FISH546 course.

 The 2 main folders with relevant files are called **assignments** & **homework**.
-In the **assignments** folder, you will find 5 folders:
+In the **assignments** folder, you will find 3 folders:

-**data**: Data files I used to complete some of my assignments.

-**images**: Images I produced from data analysis or pulled from the internet for class presentations.

-**output**: Files that I generated from assingments, some of these files were created using the files in the **data** folder.

-**project**: Here you will find all of the scripts I worked on to complete my project.
+-   **project**: Here you will find all of the scripts I worked on to complete my project.
 Go [here](http://rpubs.com/hannia/1316057) to access a compendium of my project.

+-   **output2**: Files that I generated from assingments, some of these files were created using the files in the **data** folder.

-**scripts4assignments**: Here you will find completed scripts that correspond to the weekly assignments.
+-   **scripts4assignments**: Here you will find completed scripts that correspond to the weekly assignments.

 5.13.2025: Week 6 presentation slides <http://rpubs.com/hannia/1309796>